codingzencc/Comp590-Beyond-Objects/assignment_8/README.md

 # Assignment 8

-The parsing for rust is a bit of a pain, so instead of entering a tuple in brackets, I decided to just parse as commas as the delimiter, meaning there is no need to include {} brackets.
+The parsing for rust is a bit of a pain, so instead of entering a tuple in brackets, I decided to just parse with commas as the delimiter, meaning there is no need to include {} brackets.
 For array inputs, [] is still necessary.
 ```rust
 C:\Users\nitsuj\rust>rustc hw8.rs